Fairwin History, Family Crest & Coats of Arms

 The surname Fairwin was first found in Warwickshire.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1212 by Robert Hanlee who held lands in that area at that time.
 Farway, Devon is another possible origin of the surname as Farway dates back to the Domesday Book where it was listed as Farewai and probably meant "place at the road way" from the Old English words faer + weg.
 At that time, Farway was held by the Bishop of Coutances and had enough land for four ploughs.
 It had 5 acres of meadows and 40 acres of pasture land.

 Early History of the Fairwin family

-Another 142 words (10 lines of text) covering the years 1455 and 1487 are included under the topic Early Fairwin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fairwin research.
+Another 75 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Fairwin History in all our PDF Extended History products and printed products wherever possible.

 Fairwin Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Fairwin are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Fairwin include: Fairway, Fairwin, Fairxwood, Fairwyn and others.

 Early Notables of the Fairwin family (pre 1700)